 - 9. The Bench believes that the role of a non-executive director is akin to a whistle-blower and the Appellant has attempted to demonstrate the required conduct.
 On the other hand, preparation of accounts is the responsibility of the management and ultimately the management is accountable before the shareholders during the AGM, therefore, the AGM should not be delayed in any case.
 If the accounts are qualified and the non-executive directors have rendered their dissenting note, then the shareholders could be the best judge to fix the persons responsible for such qualifications. - 10.
-In view of the above discussion, the default under section 158 of the Ordinance has been established, however, by considering the facts of the case and subsequent compliance, we are inclined to take a lenient view in the case.
-Therefore, we hereby convert the penalty of fine imposed on the Appellant into warning and direct the Appellant to ensure strict compliance of the relevant provisions of law in future.
+In view of the above discussion, there is no doubt that default of Section default 158 of the Ordinance has been established against the Appellant and other directors however, by considering the facts of the case and subsequent compliance, we are inclined to take a lenient view in the case.
+Therefore, we hereby convert the penalty of fine imposed on the Appellant into a warning and direct the Appellant to ensure strict compliance of the relevant provisions of law in future.

-11. The appeal is disposed of accordingly.
-Parties to bear their own cost.
+11. The appeal is disposed of accordingly and parties are directed to bear their own cost.